PelionIoT/mbed-cloud-sdk-python/mbed_cloud/_backends/iam/docs/AccountAdminApi.md

 Details of a user.

-Endpoint for retrieving the details of a user.
+An endpoint for retrieving the details of a user.

 ### Example
 ```python